Tyil/website/_articles/cloudflare.md

 do actual DDoS protection, they just make the request to the origin server for you.
 Once they have received the data, they decrypt it and re-encrypts it with their own certificate.
-This means that Cloudflare has access to all requests in plaintext and can optionally modify the data you see.
-TLS/SSL is ment to prevent this very issue, but Cloudflare seems to care very little.
+This means that Cloudflare has access to all requests in plain text and can optionally modify the data you see.
+TLS/SSL is meant to prevent this very issue, but Cloudflare seems to care very little.

 If we would consider Cloudflare to be a benevolent entity and surely never modify any data ever, this is still an issue.
-Much data can be mined from the plaintext communications between you and the origin server.
+Much data can be mined from the plain text communications between you and the origin server.
 This data can be used for all kinds of purposes.
 It is not uncommon for the USA government to request a massive amount of surveillance information from companies without the companies being able to speak up about it due to a gag order.
 This has become